kianenigma/HMM-Persian-OCR/README.md

 + 32 : Gaussian Mixtures per state
 + 20 : text feature extraction Dimension

-**Note** `HPO_Eval` Embeds and automates the usage of a series of alot of ther programms. you can read the *Applicatin Directory* Section and read the script itself to get more knowledge of how it works
+**Note** `HPO_Eval` Embeds and automates the usage of a series of a lot of other programs. you can read the *Application Directory* Section and read the script itself to get more knowledge of how it works

-**Note2** As you might see by taking a look at the contents of `HPO_Eval` ( and more embeded scripts ) you will notice that the Initialazition and evaluation step has ALOT more parametres. these three are included here just for convenience and the user might change them as he or her wants.
+**Note2** As you might see by taking a look at the contents of `HPO_Eval` ( and more embedded scripts ) you will notice that the Initialization and evaluation step has A LOT more parameters. these three are included here just for convenience and the user might change them as he or her wants.

-Teh above script almost does all of the remaining job. genrate Prototype HHMs, generate MLF ( Label files ) from the tarin data, generate rabdom test scripts, train the HMMs and perform 10 random test.
+The above script almost does all of the remaining job. generate Prototype HHMs, generate MLF ( Label files ) from the train data, generate random test scripts, train the HMMs and perform 10 random test.

 in the final folder structure, HMM definitions are stored under `hmm` folder, feature extracted images under `feaDir`, and the final test results are stored in `result_test[i].res`
 ```